Olga's Flavor Factory

 3. Pour in the melted butter and mix to combine.
 Press the pretzel mixture into the bottom of the prepared springform pan.

-7. Scoop out the ice cream into a large bowl and mix it with a spoon or with a mixer until it is smooth.
-It’s important to work quickly, so that the ice cream doesn’t melt completely.
+5. Scoop out the softened ice cream into a large bowl and mix it with a spoon or with a mixer until it is smooth.
+It's important to work quickly, so that the ice cream doesn't melt completely.
 Otherwise, ice crystals could form when you freeze the finished cake.

-8. Transfer the ice cream to the cake pan, spreading it out over the crust.
-Ice cream melts really quickly, so if yours has gotten too soft at this point, put it in the freezer for about 10-15 minutes, before adding the cream cheese and jam.
+6. Transfer the ice cream to the cake pan, spreading it out over the cooled crust.
+Ice cream melts really quickly, so if yours has gotten too soft at this point, put it in the freezer for about 10-15 minutes, before adding the jam.

-9. Dollop spoonfuls of the cream cheese mixture and the jam over the top of the ice cream.
-Use a butter knife to swirl the cream cheese and the jam throughout the ice cream.
+7. Dollop spoonfuls of the jam over the top of the ice cream.
+Use a butter knife to swirl the jam throughout the ice cream.
 Place the ice cream cake into the freezer until completely frozen, about 6 hours.
+(You can also add chopped up strawberries to the vanilla ice cream as well.)

 Did you make this recipe?